Inia Te Wiata: Formal musical training and career

-In 1959 his first marriage was dissolved and he married Beryl McMillan, also a singer and actor, and they had one daughter Rima Te Wiata born in 1963, who also became an actor, later an artist.
-Beryl gave up acting after her marriage, to concentrate on managing Te Wiata's career.
+In 1959 his first marriage was dissolved and he married Beryl McMillan, also a singer and actor.
+Their daughter Rima Te Wiata was born in 1963, and also became an actor and later an artist.
+Beryl gave up acting after her marriage to concentrate on managing Te Wiata's career.

-While Te Wiata returned to New Zealand periodically, he did not settle there but continued with his singing career in the United Kingdom, living in London and creating a life there with his wife and child.
-Te Wiata was a popular man and had a large circle of friends and acquaintances including the comedian Spike Milligan.
+While Te Wiata returned to New Zealand periodically, he continued with his singing career in the United Kingdom, living in London and creating a life there with his wife and child.
+Te Wiata was a popular man and had a large circle of friends and acquaintances, including the comedian Spike Milligan.
 Te Wiata remained extremely fond of New Zealand and talked of returning there on his retirement.
 He maintained close links with New Zealand House in London, attending and singing at the opening of the House in 1963 and also working in the basement of New Zealand House on carving projects.

-He carved a fine waka huia for Sir Thomas Macdonald, New Zealand's High Commissioner, to present to the Worshipful Company of Butchers on Macdonald's departure from London.
-Te Wiata also had a long-term project carving five very large tōtara logs.
-He continued working on this project in between his professional obligations but was unable to complete the work Pouihi before his death from cancer in 1971.
+Te Wiata carved a fine waka huia for Sir Thomas Macdonald, New Zealand's High Commissioner, to present to the Worshipful Company of Butchers on Macdonald's departure from London.
+Te Wiata also had a long-term project carving five large tōtara logs.
+He continued working on this project in between his professional obligations, but was unable to complete the work (Pouihi) before his death in 1971.

 Honours

-In the 1966 New Year Honours, Te Wiata was appointed a Member of the Order of the British Empire, for services in the field of operatic singing.
+In the 1966 New Year Honours, Te Wiata was appointed a Member of the Order of the British Empire for services in the field of operatic singing.

 Death

 Te Waita died of pancreatic cancer on 26 June 1971 in London.
 He was cremated and his ashes were returned to New Zealand.
 His tangi was held on Raukawa Marae, Ōtaki, and the event was photographed by the New Zealand photographer Ans Westra.
 His ashes were then scattered in the cemetery at Rangiātea Church, Ōtaki.

 Te Wiata's archive of papers is held by the National Library of New Zealand.

-In November 2007, a commemorative CD/DVD was published containing previously unreleased recordings as well as a documentary film of his carving and an interview of Spike Milligan.
+In November 2007, a commemorative CD/DVD was published containing previously unreleased recordings as well as a documentary film of his carving and an interview with Spike Milligan.